A Ski Legend Remembered

 Celebrating the life of Minty Clinch at Chelsea Old Church, Wednesday 24th June 2026.
 Image © PlanetSKI.

-“It would be wrong to say she had a full life, as she had several full lives.”
+“It would be wrong to say she lived a full life, she lived multiple full lives.”

 Celebrating the life of Minty Clinch at Chelsea Old Church, Wednesday 24th June 2026.
 Image © PlanetSKI.